mirror-shades/tamerlane-chess/README.md

 ## ^ Download the latest release and play

 I am building a Tamerlane chess engine in C++.
-This engine was previously built in Pygame but the performance made building a proper AI messy.
-This engine will let us better explore the strategies of this ancient chess varient.
+Tamerlane chess is a medieval chess variant.
+Like modern chess, it is derived from shatranj.
+It was developed in Central Asia during the reign of Emperor Timur, and its invention is also attributed to him.

 ## Compiling